Program CoordinatorKathleen Collins719-549-3241HITECH@pueblocc.edu

 What Will I LearnThis program emphasizes HIT (Health Information Technology) Management and Support which prepares students for a leadership role in the planning and implementation of electronic health records, in accordance with governmental mandates.
 It also promotes skills in training in the use of electronic health records.
 As a vital new area in healthcare, it offers the opportunity to have a national certification, which is vital for employment in today’s healthcare field.

-This certificate will provide exposure to these areas in Health Information Technology: Medical Vocabulary, healthcare workflow, multiple courses in computer systems, programing, networks, configuration, healthcare software, working with health information technology systems, quality management, legal aspects of health records, and a field internship experience.
+This certificate will provide exposure to these areas in Health Information Technology: Medical Vocabulary, healthcare workflow, multiple courses in computer systems, programming, networks, configuration, healthcare software, working with health information technology systems, quality management, legal aspects of health records, and a field internship experience.

 Our Experienced FacultyOur faculty has years of industry experience and are all AHIMA members, and many of our faculty members have certifications in their field (HIT, Management, CIS).